 An ADF is used in time series samples to avoid unclear results that lead to incorrect conclusions.
 Table 2 displays the result of the ADF unit root test at level I(0) and the difference form I(1) for CBs.
 In contrast, Table 3 displays the ADF unit root test results at level form I(0) and the difference between form I(1) for IBs.
-For CBs, the variables of LQ1 and LQ2 are stationary at level form, while NPL, AQ, UN, and IR are stationary at level form, while NPL, AQ, UN, and IR are stationary at level form, while NPL, AQ, UN, and IR are stationary at level form, while NPL, AQ, UN, and IR are stationary at level form.
+For CBs, the variables of LQ1 and LQ2 are stationary at level form, while NPL, AQ, UN, and IR are stationary at first difference level form.
+For IBs, the variables of LQ1 and LQ2 are stationary at level form, while NPL, AQ, UN, and IR are stationary at the first difference level form.

-Table 2 (i): Result for Unit Root Test at 5% Significant Level at the Level Formfor CBs
+Table 2 (i): Result for Unit Root Test at 5% Significant Level at the Level Form for CBs